Glossary

 A is for Art.
 I put Art here.
 Just because it will eventually become a conversation.
 Maybe I'll need your feedback to define it.
 You in?
 Way back, I said...
 Art might simply be the awareness of how we might create self.
 That we do.
 What happens, and then, what we do about it.
 The story.
 And the expression of that.
 8/5/22 Over the years, I have grappled with the word Art.
 The concept of Art.
 The use of Art.
 Art as a thing.
 I have often been frustrated with the romantic approach to Art.
 It's exclusivity in terms of community.
 Although many might disagree.
 But now I can explain, I think, how I feel.
 Art is not the contest that reaps the title artist, the attention, reward and fame and inclusion, so often the goal of the artist, and even the so called not artist.
 No, I sense that the role of the artist ( which I will separate from the skilled craftsperson here) is to give rise (form) to another point of view.
 Not to gather approval or agreement or an army of supporters, but simply to make the point of view apparent.
 As to bring light to the fact that there are many points of view.
 For to understand point of view, without judgement will save us from hopelessness (a point of view really, you can change it).
 Art, then, is a form of kindness.

 B is for Back to Back Patchwork. or Reversible Patchwork.
-Originally tried and explained here.
 When you piece both sides and let them be a reference to each other.
 I am looking for the videos...

 B is for Balance.
 A compositional consideration.
 For me the management of stability.
 Which goes beyond the thing and often involves rocking back and forth.
 Between selves.
 11/7/2023 A Dance with change...

-B is for Balancing Act added 1/19/2023 A large patchwork cloth pieced in 2020. it will remain a curtain
+B is for Balancing Act added 1/19/2023 A large patchwork cloth pieced in 2020.
+Some related posts. it will remain a curtain

 B is for Base.
 The concept of the base cloth is like painting I suppose, in that it is a canvas, something to put your marks on.
-Base lesson from Spirit Cloth 101 4/22/2019 But a base can be as simple as a space, waiting to become a place.
+I will be adding the base lesson from Spirit Cloth 101 soon.
+4/22/2019 But a base can be as simple as a space, waiting to become a place.
 A place to gather your research and make it useful.
 Even if it is just to make peace.
 Anything can be a base, an old quilt, an old tablecloth, a garment, cloth is everywhere in our lives.
 4/30/2021- Creating a base is a kind of grounding ceremony 7/14/21- I like to think of self as a base.

 B is for Basket.
-I use the Basket as a symbol for self, often referring to it as a Basket-Self.
+Basket is Big in my personal universe.
+Basket is me.
+The symbol for me.
+To me.
+Basket Self.
+Self as a woven vessel.
+Built from the center.
 But a basket is also an ancient style vessel, made carefully from what's on hand, often used to hold and carry food to others.
 A place to keep things and nothings safe.

 The beast is a story character.
 Wild by nature.
 I once wrote..."Maybe they might teach us about the Spirit of Going."
 Lately, or should I say, over many moons, I have become one with the beast (s), that is they are my stray selves.
 The story characters of me.
 The many selves.
 And a way to understand them.